Benbow Pond

 Distance: 1.9 km

 Terrain: Fields and grassy paths.
-Flat with one steady incline.
+Mainly flat with an optional steady incline.

 Pushchair: No